information-sharing-networks/signalsd/README.md

 - `STAGING_DATABASE_URL`
 - `STAGING_SECRET_KEY`

-You need to create a single github environment variable to hold the public base url for your app:
+You need to create two github environment variables:
+- `PUBLIC_BASE_URL` (e.g. https://yourdomain.com) to hold the public base url for your app
-- `PUBLIC_BASE_URL` (e.g. https://yourdomain.com)
+- `ALLOWED_ORIGINS` (e.g. https://yourdomain.com) to hold a pipe-separated list of allowed CORS origins

-If you are deploying to a staging environment you need to create a separate variable to hold the public base url:
+If you are deploying to a staging environment you need to create separate variable to hold these values:
 - `STAGING_PUBLIC_BASE_URL` (e.g. https://staging.yourdomain.com)
+- `STAGING_ALLOWED_ORIGINS` (e.g. https://staging.yourdomain.com)

 The public base URL is used by the back-end server when generating password reset and service account setup links.